dk14/wolfram-mega/docs/traders.md

 Reports have unique pow hash, pow hash is their id.
 If report is rejected due to low-pow difficulty - trader API will upgrade PoW.

+Note: there is a limitation on the maximum length of the message.

 ```ts
 const content = {